janlzlabs/ReginaREXX-EBCDIC/README.md

 This is a fork from the original Regina Rexx interpreter with the added suppport for 8-bit encoded characters, including EBCDIC.
-To execute the interpreter in EBCDIC mode, for example a plugin is required.
+To execute the interpreter in EBCDIC mode a plugin is required.
 The function of the plugin is to provide character translation from utf-8 to EBCDIC and vice-versa.
 Example plugin will be provided soon.....
 Without the plugin, the interpreter will work in standard mode, i.e. utf-8.